amrdoe/coffee-shop/backend/README.md

 ## Running the server

+If you run this application for the first time or need to reset the project data, please run this command in backend directory:
+`python3 -m src.db_drop_and_create_all`

 From within the `./src` directory first ensure you are working using your created virtual environment.

 Each time you open a new terminal session, run: